Who are we?

 Connecting to nature during COVID-19

-We recognise that our nature reserves are vital green spaces for local people to connect with nature and they are all open for you enjoy.
-Both Brandon Marsh and Parkridge have now been able to reopen to differing extents.
-The associated Parkridge reserve is closed.
-Please read our latest update on accessing reserves.
+We recognise that our nature reserves are vital green spaces for local people to connect with nature and most are open for you enjoy locally.
+Brandon Marsh is currently closed and there is only a takeaway food and drink service from Parkridge.

 What to feed hedgehogs and badgers